 Today, I have a guest post by my friend, Starlene Stewart, author of GAPS Diet Journey.
 Starlene has been chronicling her experience on the GAPS Diet at her blog and has recently released her first e-cookbook Beyond Grain & Dairy.
 I am honored to call Starlene a friend and have learned a lot from her in the time I have known her.
 Starlene is here to share her recipe for grain-free, dairy-free cookie cutter cookies!
 Please give her a warm welcome, as I am very excited about this fun recipe! 🙂

 Thanks, Jessica!
-One of my fondest memories from childhood, and with my own children, was making Christmas cookies using rolled out dough and cookie cutters.
+One of my fondest memories of childhood, and with my own children, was making Christmas cookies using rolled out dough and cookie cutters.
 Those old favorite recipes aren't “legal” around here anymore and when I recently saw a recipe at Real Food Forager I knew I had to try them out.
-In the post Jill asked if anyone had any ideas for decorating the cookies that would be GAPS or SCD legal.
+In the post, Jill asked if anyone had any ideas for decorating the cookies that would be GAPS or SCD legal.
 I guess this got my creative juices flowing because I started thinking of ways to decorate.
 The thought percolated in my mind for a couple of weeks and this is what I came up with… these super cute snow people.
 Aren't they adorable?
 They are almost too cute to eat!
-The snowmen have orange hats with a purple hat band and sport purple scarves while the snowwomen wear hats with flowers, and purple aprons.
+The snowmen have orange hats with a purple hat band and sport purple scarves while the snowwomen wear hats with flowers and purple aprons.
 I had so much fun making these cuties! (see the cute little people in the photo above!)

 Although butter and ghee are legal on GAPS, I know there are a lot of people who don't tolerate even butter and ghee, so I thought I would try making these cookies with coconut oil.
 The original recipe called for lemon zest, and I only had oranges, so there was another substitution.
-I also decided to omit the baking soda, but added in 1/8 of a teaspoon cloves.
+I also decided to omit the baking soda but added in 1/8 of teaspoon cloves.
 Before I knew it, I'd completely adapted the recipe!